 The Use of Residential Solar Panels

-One of the best ways that you can contribute to the fight against climate change is to install solar panels on your house.
-Solar energy presents a set of advantages that can be used to offset carbon emissions and to help your wallet as well.
+One of the best ways that most of us can contribute to the fight against climate change is for more people to hire solar companies to install solar panels on their homes.
+Solar energy presents a set of advantages that can be used to offset carbon emissions and investing in solar for your house will also help your wallet.

 The main drawback from using fossil fuels as a source of energy is that to generate electricity, we need to burn them, which leads to high carbon dioxide emissions that contaminate our planet and accelerate climate change.
 You can see below, the amount of CO2 produced when a fuel is burned as a function of the carbon content.